prodrigues0201/Home-Automation-System/README.md

 GitHub and Cloud Links with the Repository for the project could be found in page 43 of the final report.

 DEMO_FINAL_PFC in folder firmware represents the final code of the project

+In the folder Documents there is the final report of the project as well as the final poster.